 Side Hustle & The $100 Startup by Chris Guillebeau

-Chris Guillebeau is a slightly more approachable version of Seth Godin and really hones in on the demographic of people that don’t want to start the next Apple or Shipt, but instead build a path to self-employment or a small business with little or no capital.
+Chris Guillebeau is a slightly more approachable version of Seth Godin and really hones in on the demographics of people that don’t want to start the next Apple or Shipt, but instead, build a path to self-employment or a small business with little or no capital.

 Chris blogs and writes most of his content for the solopreneur who is simply working to supplement or reproduce their income by starting a side project that can be scaled to whatever level helps them get to their goals, especially without the need for investors, overhead, or a ton of risk.

 Both of these books are great to get thinking and see practical applications of people who have created profitable side hustles, with little to no capital and in a short amount of time.